AvrajeetGhosh/ROBUSTA/README.md

                      opened using a servo.
 One of the slave send the live video footage of everything and detect the objects.
 Another one detect the metal and send the live location to the control room.

-Hardware Software Used :- Microcontroller ( UNO , Node MCU , ESP32(Camera Module) , ESP32 )
+Hardware Software Used :- Microcontroller ( Arduino UNO , Arduino Nano , Node MCU , ESP32(Camera Module) , ESP32 )
                           Motor Driver ( L298N )
                           Motor ( DC Motor , Servo Motor )
                           Trans-Receiver (RX-TX 433 MHz)